oscarvanderheide/treewalker.nvim/README.md

 {
   "aaronik/treewalker.nvim",
   opts = {
-    highlight = true -- briefly highlight the node after jumping to it }
+    highlight = true -- Whether to briefly highlight the node after jumping to it }
 }
 ```